 The first step

-Complaints may be made in a variety of ways, in writing by letter, fax or email or verbally by telephone or face-to-face.
-So, if you feel you have reason to complain about Police Credit Union or a member of our staff, please contact a senior member of our staff at your nearest branch.
+Complaints may be made in a variety of ways, in writing by letter or email or verbally by telephone or face-to-face.
+So, if you feel you have reason to complain about Police Credit Union or a member of our staff, please contact us with the details as soon as possible.

 If all else fails